jasonkliu/LearningRuby/pokemon/POKEMON.md

 Pokemon Assignment
 ==================

-This assignment should be done in the folder `assignments/pokemonclass/YOURNAME`

 1. Read [Pine.fm's chapter on Classes](http://pine.fm/LearnToProgram/?Chapter=09)
 2. Finish the `Pokemon` class according to the [Requirements](#requirements---data) listed below
   - Add 3 attributes of your choice to the required `Pokemon` attributes.